springernature/frontend-playbook/practices/code-review.md

 Code Review, or Peer Code Review, is the act of having your code checked by others for mistakes, errors, and omissions (e.g. missing tests).
 Like pair-programming (which we also support), it accelerates and streamlines software development.

 We manage code review via **pull requests**, which we communicate in the `#frontend-pr` Slack channel, and manage in GitHub.
-Discussion should happen in the GitHub comments, or the `#frontend` Slack channel, but not the `#frontend-pr` channel.
+Discussion should happen in the GitHub comments, not Slack.

 We leave it to the requester to merge their own changes when they are ready, because sometimes the requester might not want their work merged immediately.